 In fact, a flurry of subsequent lawsuits laid bare the hard-eyed power structure of a group that rose to fame espousing the virtue of peaceful, easy feelings.
 Felder departed, like Bernie Leadon and Randy Meisner before him, and co-founders Glenn Frey and Don Henley simply continued on as the Eagles.
-Even when they began inviting former members back for a lengthy History of the Eagles tour a few years ago, Felder was pointedly left out.
+Even when they began inviting former members back for the History of the Eagles tour in 2013-15, Felder was pointedly left out.

 His presence in that history, between 1974-80 and again from 1994-2001, proved to be a fulcrum for their superstardom.
 Despite the ugly end, Felder played an important role in helping the Eagles transition from the countrified sounds of the Leadon-Meisner years toward the more rock-oriented era with Joe Walsh.

-Along the way, Felder survived a messy breakup and a lengthy layoff, and then participated in a surprising reunion and the Eagles' Rock and Roll Hall of Fame induction.
-The trouble started when Felder began to question Frey's and Henley's role as band leaders -- specifically how they split the Eagles' financial pie.
+Along the way, Felder survived a messy breakup and a lengthy layoff, and then participated in a surprising reunion and the Eagles' Rock & Roll Hall of Fame induction.
+The trouble started when Felder began to question Frey's and Henley's role as band leaders – specifically how they split the Eagles' financial pie.